About Eating Disorders

 • Indications that the binge eating is out of control, such as eating when not hungry, eating to the point of discomfort, or eating alone because of shame about the behavior.

-Learn more about Binge-Eating Disorder from the Binge Eating Disorder Association .
+Learn more about Binge Eating Disorder from the National Eating Disorders Association.

 • Presence of an eating or feeding disturbance, e.g.,